shawnohare/conf-archive/zsh/README.md

 # zsh Config Notes

-## Getting Started
+## Manual Configuration

-- Make $HOME/.zsh directory
+Assuming that `DOTDIR` is defined somewhere and points to this repository:

+- `mkdir $HOME/.zsh`
-- Symlink zshenv to $HOME/.zshenv.
+- Symlink zshenv: `ln -s $DOTDIR/zsh/zshenv $HOME/.zshenv`
-- zshenv sets ZDOTDIR to  $HOME/.zsh
+- zshenv sets ZDOTDIR to `$HOME/.zsh`
-- Symlink dotted versions of config files (e.g., zshrc) into $HOME/$ZDOTDIR/
+- Symlink dotted versions of config files (e.g., zshrc, zprofile) into `$ZDOTDIR`

 ## Modules

 Each module (zsh file) should be self-contained so that any subset may be sourced in arbitrary order.
+The zshrc file simply sources all the configuration files in this repository.